alwynvanwyk/army-of-agents/README.md

 Bond buy, mobile money payment SMS, USSD queries (?), and more!
 Cloudflare learning materials seem to be comprehensive.

+Got my agents nicely at work on the SupaMoto project!
+Joining the MS user group session on Saturday about using VS Code effectively.

 ---

 # OUTDATED